Revoke email encrypted by Office 365 Advanced Message Encryption

 To identify the Message ID of the email you want to revoke by using Office Message Encryption reports in the Security & Compliance Center

-In the Security & Compliance Center, navigate to the Message Encryption Report.
+In the Security & Compliance Center, navigate to the Message encryption report.
+For information on this report, see View email security reports in the Security & Compliance Center.

 Choose the View details table and identify the message that you want to revoke.